anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 # Usage in Queries

 [@!RFC9082, section 5] describes the use of extension identifiers in formulating URIs to query RDAP servers.
-The extension identifiers are to be prepended to path segments used by the identifiers.
+The extension identifiers are to be prepended to the path segments they use.
 For example, if an extension uses the identifier `foobar`, then the path segments used in that extension are prepended with `foobar_`.
 If the `foobar` extension defines paths `fizz` and `fazz`, the URIs for this extension might take the following form: